kubecost/poc-common-configurations/README.md

 ## Usage

+> Note on security: it is generally not a good practice to store secrets/passwords to disk.
+Please follow your organizations security practices.

-They [keys.txt](keys.txt) file contains links to the various sections of documentation that give detailed how-to for each needed variable.
+The [keys.txt](keys.txt) file contains links to the various sections of documentation that gives details to find each needed variable.
 The [update-keys.sh](update-keys.sh) script will find the given keys in the file needed with your values.
 This script is a work in progress.
 Please file issues or contact us on [Slack](https://kubecost.slack.com/).

 ## Notes